atxrenegade/milestone_blog_post/jsBlogPost.md

 In early days of web programming, when the internet still consisted of primarily static web pages, js code was limited to single lines embedded in html to assemble web components.(-XXX confirm this) As it has slowly taken on a new role and expanded functionality to both front and back end development, and non-browser applications, javascript programs have increased in size and complexity, and with it the demand for a consistent load pattern for the use of multiple js files and resources within the same program.
 As our js files expand in size breaking code down into modules allow us to organize our code into smaller modular pieces, making programs easier to read, scale, debug, reuse components, implement a separation of concerns, and honor the privilege of least exposure, by encapsulating variables and methods into public and private interfaces.

 ### The Classic Module pattern ********* TO DO
- what is the Common JS format used for, origination, what is the AMD and UMD format used for, origination

- why was ES created?
-TO DO

-The classic module pattern - use and origination - TO DO modules - grouping, state, access control to private data
+Prior to ES6 Javascript did not have Built-in modules, and solutions such as the use of an IIFE, UMDs(Universal Module Definition), AMDs(Asynchronous Module Definition), the Common JS pattern, and module bundlers evolved out of necessity.
+Before the creation of native JS modules we had to rely on enclosing functions and closures using the classic module pattern to group similar functions, retain state with within them, and to control access to private user interfaces.

 In order a for module to fit the characteristics of the classic module pattern Kyle  Simpson (You Don't Know JS) reminds us that it display the following characteristics: